theophilelouvel/personal-site/posts/blog-building-and-yak-shaving.md

 **Yak shaving** is the deceptive causality that leads you to switch from one task to another, each time taking you further away from your original goal.

-To get a better grasp of the concept, watch this 30 seconds video of [Hal replacing a light bulb](https://www.youtube.com/watch?v=8fnfeuoh4s8) or read [this note by Seth Godin](https://seths.blog/2005/03/dont_shave_that/).
+For a better grasp of the concept, watch this 30 seconds video of [Hal replacing a light bulb](https://www.youtube.com/watch?v=8fnfeuoh4s8) or read [this note by Seth Godin](https://seths.blog/2005/03/dont_shave_that/).

 We all have to face that yak at times, and building this blog was no exception.